 Auction houses: From major houses like Christie’s and Sotheby’s to regional auctions.
 Prices can be exceptional, but you need to know what you’re looking at (or bring someone who does).
 Online auctions through platforms like Worthy or The RealReal have expanded access.

 Antique shows and fairs: Traveling shows and antique fairs often have jewelry dealers with deep collections.
-The advantage is variety—you might see fifty rings in an afternoon from different eras and price points.
+The advantage is variety.
+You might see fifty rings in an afternoon from different eras and price points.

 Online specialists: Companies like Trumpet & Horn, Victor Barboné, and Erie Basin specialize in antique engagement rings with detailed photography, measurements, and return policies.
 This is where many people find their rings today.